Concussion and mTBI first aid

 Breathing is part of what makes physical exercise helpful, but breathing alone (apart from exercise) can be a very effective tool for a wide variety of things, including mood regulation.

-Two of the biggest challenges we face after a brain injury are: calming down when we want to calm down, and being alert when we want to be alert.
-Certain breathing techniques can help you do both.
+Two of the biggest challenges one faces after a brain injury are: calming down when one wants to calm down, and being alert when one wants to be alert.
+Certain breathing techniques can help with both states.

 One tool that I personally find indispensable is the Wim Hof breathing app, which houses a set of guided breathing exercises.
 I do the basic breathing every morning, and I occasionally use the mood regulation breathing to activate the parasympathetic nervous system.